Web-Development-Environments-2023/assignment3_3-207216078_207328212/README.md

 This is a full stack project built by us as part of the course "Web Development Environments" <br>
 API document written in YAML using Swagger, <br>
 Server side implemented in NodeJS, <br>
-Client side implemented in Vue, <br>
+Client side implemented in Vue <br>

 ## Functionalities
 * login / register to the website